-Academic Honors
+Academic Distinctions

 Chancellor’s List

-The Chancellor's List recognizes undergraduate degree-seeking students with outstanding records of academic performance.
+The Chancellor's List recognizes undergraduate degree-seeking students with superb records of academic performance.
 To qualify for the Chancellor's List during the Fall or Spring semester, a full-time student must be in good academic standing and earn a grade point average of at least 3.8 in 12 or more credit hours graded A, B, or C, with no grade less than C. A part-time student must be in good academic standing and earn a combined fall and spring grade point average of at least 3.8 in 12 or more credit hours graded A, B, or C, with no grade less than C. To qualify for the Chancellor's List as a part-time student, a student must enroll on a part-time basis in both fall and spring semesters in the same academic year.

 Students who receive the grade of AU, H, or P are not excluded from recognition as long as 12 credit hours are completed with A, B, or C. Students who receive the grade of D, F, I, NR, or N are not eligible for recognition.
 Chancellor’s List recognition appears on the student’s academic record (official transcript).